Aziz018/NetPractice/IP_address.md

 ### Subnetting steps:

-1. Identify the class of the IP address and note the default subnet mask.
+1. ` Identify the class of the IP address` and `note the default subnet mask`.

-2. Convert the default subnet mask into binary.
+2. `Convert the default subnet mask into binary`.

-3. Note the number of hosts required per subnet and find the subnet Generator (SG) and octet position.
+3. `Note the number of hosts required per subnet` and `find the subnet Generator (SG)` and `octet position`.

-4. Generate the new subnet mask.
+4. `Generate the new subnet mask`.

-5. Use the SG and generate the network ranges (subnets) in the appropriate octet position.
+5. `Use the SG and generate the network ranges (subnets) in the appropriate octet position`.

 ### Subnet a network based on the host requirements.